-Capillary attraction sometimes causes difficult to detect roof leaks.
+Capillary attraction sometimes causes roof leaks which difficult to detect.
 This usually happens when a pipe penetration falls on a lap joint.
 This can be remedied by following a few simple steps.

 Follow this link to be redirected to the main article.
 “Using Australian steel pays dividends with lower freight costs, more responsive supply, higher quality that reduces wasteful reworking and maintenance over the full life of a project.
 And purchasing locally provides other significant savings for a project’s whole-of-life costing, like lower inventory to manage, reduced lead […]